-The student is not eligible for a tuition refund if all the student's tuition and fees are paid by a thirdparty organization, such as a Job Training Partnership Act agency, a Regional Occupational Program or Regional Occupational Center, a Private Industry Council, or a vocational rehabilitation program.
+The student is not eligible for a tuition refund if all the student's tuition and fees are paid by a third-party organization, such as a Job Training Partnership Act agency, a Regional Occupational Program or

+Regional Occupational Center, a Private Industry Council, or a vocational rehabilitation program.
 The student will not receive a tuition refund if he or she is not obligated to repay a third-party organization or does not lose time-limited educational benefits.
 The third-party organization and the College will have a written agreement, entered on or before the date the student enrolls, that no refund will be due to the student if the student withdraws prior to completion.
 Registration Fee is not refundable.
 AHIMA Registration Fee is not refundable.
+Book fees are not refundable.